Skip to Content

 Sharing is caring!

-Squash are dense, intensely flavorful, and incredibly versatile.
+Squash is dense, intensely flavorful, and incredibly versatile.
 You can blend them and use them in baked goods (like pies, bread, and cookies), roast them for a side dish, or add them to soups and salads.

-For our purposes, I will only be sharing types of commonly available squash that you can find either at the grocery store or farmer's market.
+I will share types of commonly available squash that you can find at the grocery store or farmer's market.
+This list doesn't include summer squashes, but we have a couple of guides with recipe ideas for zucchini and recipe ideas for yellow squash.

 Jump to: